 Coca-Cola Chocolate Cake Recipe

 This Coca-Cola cake is supremely moist and soft thanks to a can of Coke in the batter.
 There’s another can of Coke in the boiled frosting, which reminds me of Texas sheet cake frosting.

 The frosting is abundant and pools up at the edges of the pan.
 No complaints here.

 Between those two cans of Coke you definitely can taste it, more so in the frosting than in the cake in my opinion.
-For Coca-Cola fans, you’re going to love that aspect.
+The chocolate flavor is still present, though!
+For Coca-Cola fans, you’re going to love that aspect!

 Between those two cans of Coke (sugar), there’s also 2 cups of granulated sugar in the cake and 4 cups (1 pound) of confectioners’ sugar in the frosting yet paradoxically the cake itself isn’t ridiculously sweet.
 The frosting is sweeter than the cake but frosting is always sweet.

 To make the chocolate cake with Coca-Cola, you’ll need:

 - Baking soda

 - Vanilla extract

 - Confectioners’ sugar